 Please note, courses listed are UC Davis equivalents.
 The course designations listed below correspond to UC Davis courses.

-- Introductory Biology: 2 courses from the following options: Biological Science 2A, B, C Principles of Biology, Botany, Zoology or Biological Sciences
+- Introductory Biology: 1 course from the following options: Biological Science 2A, B, C, or equivalent if taken elsewhere

-- Calculus: Mathematics 16A Short Calculus or Mathematics 21A Calculus
+- Calculus: Mathematics 16A Short Calculus or equivalent if taken elsewhere

-- Statistics: Statistics 13 Elementary Statistics or Statistics 102 Introduction to Probability Modeling and Statistical Inference
+- Statistics: Statistics 13 Elementary Statistics or equivalent if taken elsewhere

-- Introduction to Ecology: ESP 100 General Ecology or EVE 101 Introduction to Ecology.
+- Introduction to Ecology: ESP 100 General Ecology or EVE 101 Introduction to Ecology or equivalent if taken elsewhere.
 It's very important that this requirement is satisfied prior to entrance in the program, it is required for Ecology 200 A,B courses, normally taken in the first year.
 Although ESP 100 or EVE 101 may be taken concurrently with Ecology 200A, students without a prior grounding in ecological concepts may be at a disadvantage.

-*Note: Students that choose the Environmental Policy and Human Ecology Area of Emphasis are only required to complete one course in Introductory Chemistry.
-In addition, they may substitute one course in social science such as micro- or macro-economics for one chemistry or physics requirement.
+*Note: Students that choose the Environmental Policy and Human Ecology Area of Emphasis may substitute one course in social science such as micro- or macro-economics for chemistry or physics requirement.